Art and Mental Health: Healing Through Creativity

 Traditional crafts revival

-The Information Age has further bolstered this revival, offering creatives a platform to thrive, share ideas, and learn new skills.
+The Information Age has further bolstered this traditional crafts revival, offering creatives a platform to thrive, share ideas, and learn new skills.
 Online communities and classes allow artists and crafters to spread their love of traditional craft, fostering a shared knowledge base and a collective appreciation of artisanal skills.

 Countering the trend of mass consumerism and uniform products, communities of craftspeople are actively working to create unique, handcrafted ceramics, textiles, and furniture.
 While valuing the traditional crafts of the past, many artisans incorporate a modern twist into their creations, pushing the boundaries of these age-old arts and ensuring their relevance and appeal in the contemporary world.